NLuongNKA/nluongnka.github.io/README.txt

-# README for Remix: NKA_COMP_R26 #
+# README for NKA_COMP_R27 #

-This is the README file for the Remix: NKA_COMP_R26 app.
+This is the README file for the NKA_COMP_R27 app.
 It's a great place to write down some notes about how your app works.
 For starters, here is some information about the other files in this folder.